 Most beats that have sold online have been created on social media to create the right type of attention.
 Beatmakers go to Youtube for example and create a popular kind of beat that is not exactly a replica of a well-known artist and sell them.

 The fact that the beat is already known on social media can spark the song behind the beat to instant success.
 Artist and their promoters understand this type of scenario, therefore, they look ahead to buying such type of beat.

 Another advantage is that it makes it easier for an artist to know the reaction of the crowd to their beat than when it has not been tasted.

 Beatmakers and Producers enjoy it.

 When beats and instrumentals are made for sale, it allows the producers to tailor them to a particular genre of music and to a certain extent, make their work easier.
 If the reaction to that type of sound is not buzzing, they can easily find one that does.
 These ways they can always have a popularly demanded beat to sell to the highest bidder.

 If the demand for a particular beat increases, so is the money they are about to make.
 The option of leasing or buying exclusively.

 When artists are starting out, they want to try their hands on a lot of stuff and that includes the type of beat or instrumental they want on their song.

 To be able to do that exclusively, they lease beats from popular beat sellers and instrumental beat sellers.
-What this does for their music is help them identify the type of sound their music best for in other to use.
+What this does for their music is help them identify the type of sound their music is best for in others to use.
 By the time their growing number of followers have heard the beat, they can decide if the artist should buy it exclusively.